 Rosie Trentham is a 17 year-old singer songwriter & pianist.
-She is an accomplished live performer with a unique sound, pure, striking vocals and excellent keyboard skills.
-Rosie’s influences are diverse, from Joni Mitchell to Stevie Wonder, but her music has an individual, modern twist, containing sharp-witted lyrics and her signature multi-track vocals.
+She is an accomplished and communicative live performer with a striking, unique voice.
+Rosie’s influences are diverse, from Joni Mitchell to Stevie Wonder, but her music has an individual, modern twist, containing sharp-witted lyrics, elements of blues and folk and signature multi-track vocals.

-Rosie's recent solo performances include Maui Waui Festival (Suffolk), Wizzafest (Midlands), Elmbridge Food Festival, The Half Moon in Putney, Ealing Live, and as a guest act at the Royal Gala concert of the International Youth Arts Festival hosted at The Rose Theatre in Kingston.
+Rosie's recent solo performances include Maui Waui Festival (Suffolk), Wizzafest (Midlands), Elmbridge Food Festival, The Half Moon in Putney, The Basement Door, Ealing Live, and as a guest act at the Royal Gala concert of the International Youth Arts Festival hosted at The Rose Theatre in Kingston.
 Over the past year she has performed at multiple live-streamed events, including Rockin’ the Lock-in and The Purple Lounge.
-She also recorded a Listening Party with Hot Vox at the Cargo Studios, raising over a thousand pounds for charities.
+She also recorded a Listening Party with Hotvox at the Cargo Studios, raising over a thousand pounds for charities.